KEDuran/Weather_Dashboard/README.md

 In this section, I included the specific user story and acceptance criteria that was included in this homework assignment's instructions.

+I also included a notes/FYI section below that provide additional details surrounding my approach for developing this weather dashboard.

 ### User Story from Homework Assignment Instructions

 ```